ycldingo/IBMQ/README.md

 ```javascript
 pip install PACKAGE_NAME
 ```
 Here, install `jupyter notebook`, `matplotlib`, `qiskit`.
+If you successfully install `jupyter notebook`, by running `jupyter notebook`, you can open it in your browser.

-5. If you successfully install `jupyter notebook`, by running `jupyter notebook`, you can open it in your browser.
+5. Enjoy!

 # Verify version